 EDU6043 - The Dissertation - GRAD YR 60 Credits

-The dissertation is a major part of the MA in Early Childhood.
+The dissertation is a major part of the MA Early Childhood Education.
 The dissertation topic can develop a theme raised during the taught part of the course, or an issue which relates to the specialised research areas covered by the students´own interests.

 The Course Team provides guidance on the choice of a suitable topic for investigation and advice and support throughout the study period (April to August).
 A wide variety of study is possible, including empirical studies, theoretical reviews, historical or philosophical investigations.
 The dissertation is 15,000-20,000 words in length.